OpenDeveloperCoding/Odc-resume-parser/README.md

 ## Installation

-Clone this repository and use It.
+Clone this repository and use It..
 Run `npm i` command In your terminal It will download all the dependency needed.